The Chiral Domain of a Camera Arrangement: Introduction

 We define and describe the {\em chiral joint image} of $\mathcal{A}$, which is the analog of the joint image under the requirement of chirality.
-It is the image of the chiral domain of $\mathcal{A}$ in the cameras of $\mathcal{A}$, and is thus the true image of the world in $\mathcal{A}$.
+It is the image of the chiral domain of $\mathcal{A}$ and is thus the true image of the world in $\mathcal{A}$.
 The chiral joint image is a subset of the joint image.
 One of our main results is a semialgebraic description (using polynomial equalities and inequalities) of the chiral joint image.
 This semialgebraic description is a refinement of the multiview constraints (epipolar \& trifocal), when the world points are constrained to lie in front of the cameras.
+As a simple application, just like the joint image (epipolar constraints) is used to limit stereo matching to epipolar lines, the chiral joint image can be used to further limit stereo matching to a subregion of the epipolar line (See \Cref{fig:cjiallregionsseperate} and~\Cref{fig:cjiallregions}).

 Hartley studies the question of when a projective reconstruction of a set of point correspondences in $(\P^2)^m$ can be turned into a chiral reconstruction by applying a $\P^3$-homography.
 His answer is in terms of the feasibility of a system of linear inequalities called {\em chiral inequalities} \cite[Chapter 21]{HartleyZisserman2004} which boils down to solving two linear programs.
-The chiral domain recovers this result using polyhedral geometry.
+Using the chiral domain we recover this result.
 We are also able to interpret quasi-affine transformations in this language.

-Analogous results for Euclidean cameras are also stated.
+A limitation of Hartley's definition of chirality is that it only works for finite points.
+This is not a problem when reasoning about chiral projective reconstructions because for general projective cameras, if there is a 3-d reconstruction from images, then there is always a 3-d reconstruction with finite cameras and world points (a theorem of H-L. Lee [9]).
+This is not true for Euclidean cameras.
+Using the chiral domain (which defines chirality for all of $\mathbb{P}^3)$ we are able to extend Hartley's results to Euclidean reconstructions.

 In \cite{hartley1998chirality}, Hartley also characterizes the existence of a chiral reconstruction for two-views in terms of a sign condition on the given projective reconstruction.
 Werner et. al. also study the two-view case, considering both minimal and nonminimal configurations~\cite{werner2003constraint,WernerPajdla2001}.
 Nist{\'e}r \& Schafflitzky consider the minimial problem in the Euclidean case~\cite{nisterschaffalitzky}.
-Our polyhedral approach provides a simple proof of this two-view result and explains why such a result does not extend to more than two cameras.
+Our polyhedral approach provides a simple proof of this two-view result.
+In \cite{hartley1998chirality} Hartley remarks (without proof or explanation) that the result does not extend beyond two-views.
+We use our tools to construct a counterexample with three cameras and offer an explanation for the gap.